-Applications for all programs are now being done by appointment only starting December 1st 2020.
+Applications for all programs are being done by appointment.
 You can schedule by calling 419-666-8088 during normal business hours 8am to 4:30pm.
 For current on-site requirements please click HERE.
 If you schedule a time and are not feeling well the day of your appointment RE-SCHEDULE by calling 419-666-8088.

 ***Residential applicants*** Our current 4 year program is being re-established to a 3 year program.
 Current standards are in the approval process.
 If interviewed you will be interviewing for the new 3 year program.